 Summary at a glance

-We have collected the most important points of the “Data Analyst or Data Scientist” comparison for you in a free infographic.
+We have collected the most important points of the comparison "Data Analyst or Data Scientist" for you in a free infographic.

 StackFuels Bootcamp 2023: Become a Data Analyst or Data Scientist in just a few months

-- Best practices in implementing data analytics
+- Best practices in the implementation of data analysis

-- Increasing competitiveness with data-driven decisions
+- Increase competitiveness with data-driven decisions

-- Enable data-based (automated) decision-making
+- Enable data-based (automated) decision making

 - Implement relevant data science projects with the help of knowledge from the subject domain

-- Make data-based predictions in the domain
+- Make data-based predictions in the field

 - Apply performance metrics and models of supervised and unsupervised learning with sklearn